Fahim-Hsn/esp32-sensor-lab/README.md

   delay(1000);
 }
 ```
-Upload this code, and your ESP32’s onboard LED should start blinking💡
+Upload this code, and your ESP32’s onboard LED should start blinking

 ### Tip:
 Make sure to select the correct COM Port: